gvb/TimeManager-Raster-Data/README.md

 This contains images as JPEGs and associated "world files."
 The SQL scripts create a SpatiaLite or PostGIS database with timestamps and locations as polygon shapes.

+The file names are of the format `cam190637-002396398_ortho.jpg` where the part before the dash (`cam190637`) is constant and the digits after the dash are tenths of a second since the start of the week (GPS time).

+002396398 = 2 days 18:33:59.8

 ## SpatiaLite

 The mktable.sqlite script assumes `init_spatialite.sql` resides in the current directory (a symlink works well).
 The file can be downloaded from http://www.gaia-gis.it/spatialite-2.0/index.html.